sovrn/interview-adtech-video1/README.md

 # AdTech Coding Project for the Video Position

 In this project you'll be putting together a simple ad workflow.
 The workflow starts off with async tags on a fake blog.
-The async tags create a friendly iframe and put the real ad tag into the friendly iframe.
+The async tags will need to create a friendly iframe and put the full ad tag into the friendly iframe.
 The adtag code then collects the page url / loc and frame_depth and passes it into the adserver's addelivery method.
 The addelivery method then checks the page url / loc against a whitelist and returns a jsonp response.
 The adtag code should define a callback for this method and write the results to the ad tag.